 • Two consonants together prolong the sound of the previous vowel along with it (っ);

-Although it is a bit complicated to follow these rules, remember that much of this was a natural adaptation in speech; some things you will only be able to get used to pronouncing like a Japanese person through living together.
-Don’t expect to speak like them right away, considering that even they have difficulty with 英語.
+Although it is a bit complicated to follow these rules, remember that much of this was a natural adaptation in speech; some things you will only get used to pronouncing like a Japanese person through experience.
+Don’t expect to start speaking like them, considering that even they have difficulty with English.

 Read other articles related to pronunciation: